Robert L. Gibson: NASA career

 Selected by NASA in January 1978, Gibson became an astronaut in August 1979.
 Gibson flew five missions: STS-41-B in 1984, STS-61-C in 1986, STS-27 in 1988, STS-47 in 1992, and STS-71 in 1995.
 Gibson served as Chief of the Astronaut Office (December 1992 to September 1994) and as Deputy Director, Flight Crew Operations (March–November 1996).

-On his first space flight, Gibson was the pilot on the crew of STS 41-B which launched from the Kennedy Space Center, Florida, on February 3, 1984.
-The flight accomplished the deployment of two Hughes 376 communications satellites which later failed to reach desired geosynchronous orbits due to upper-stage rocket failures.
-The STS 41-B mission marked the first checkout of the Manned Maneuvering Unit (MMU), and Manipulator Foot Restraint (MFR), with Bruce McCandless II and Bob Stewart performing two EVAs (spacewalks).
+On his first space flight, Gibson was the pilot on STS 41-B, which launched from Kennedy Space Center on February 3, 1984.
+The flight deployed two Hughes 376 communications satellites which later failed to reach geosynchronous orbits due to upper-stage rocket failures.
+The STS 41-B mission marked the first checkout of the Manned Maneuvering Unit (MMU) and Manipulator Foot Restraint (MFR), with Bruce McCandless II and Bob Stewart performing two EVAs (spacewalks).
 The German Shuttle Pallet Satellite (SPAS), Remote Manipulator System (RMS), six "Getaway Specials", and materials processing experiments were included on the mission.
 The eight-day orbital flight of Challenger culminated in the first-ever landing at the Kennedy Space Center on February 11, 1984.

-Gibson was the commander of the STS-61-C mission, and the first of only four people under the age of 40 to command a STS Orbiter.
+Gibson was the commander of the STS-61-C mission, and the first of only four people under the age of 40 to command an STS mission.
 The seven-man crew on board the Orbiter Columbia launched from the Kennedy Space Center on January 12, 1986.
-During the six-day flight, the crew deployed the SATCOM Ku satellite and conducted experiments in astrophysics and materials processing.
+During the six-day flight, the crew deployed the SATCOM Ku-band satellite and conducted experiments in astrophysics and materials processing.
 The mission concluded with a successful night landing at Edwards Air Force Base, California, on January 18, 1986.

 Gibson subsequently participated in the investigation of the Space Shuttle Challenger accident, and also participated in the redesign and recertification of the solid rocket boosters.

 As the commander of STS-27, Gibson and his five-man crew launched from the Kennedy Space Center on December 2, 1988, aboard the Orbiter Atlantis.
 The mission carried a Department of Defense payload, and a number of secondary payloads.
 After 68 orbits of the Earth the mission concluded with a dry lakebed landing on Runway 17 at Edwards Air Force Base on December 6, 1988.
 The mission is noteworthy due to the severe damage Atlantis sustained to its critical heat-resistant tiles during ascent.